-People being prejudice is in the forefront now more than ever before.
+People being prejudice is in the forefront now more than ever.
 Prejudices long buried under the surface have erupted with tremendous force.
-No one is immune from it.
+No one is impervious to it.

 By definition, “A prejudice is a preconceived belief, opinion, or judgment toward a group of people or a single person.”

 Everyone is prejudiced to varying degrees.
 We often judge others with no basis other than the fact that they are different than we are.

 We prejudge people according to their gender, race, ethnicity, religion, sexual orientation, mannerisms.
 The list goes on.
 Political beliefs, economic status, education, social class . . .